w3c/media-and-entertainment/app-development/charter.md

 The browser contains other rendering and computing solutions which are near native speeds and can give developers more control and flexibility over device limits and UI janks.
 For instance, frameworks that leverage WebAssembly for computing and canvas-based technologies such as WebGL and WebGPU for rendering, could be used to create an optimized web runtime for developing UIs targeted at TV sets and set-top boxes.

+### API support for TV specific features

+Standards need to be created to allow browsers on TVs to expose TV-focused APIs, similar to how mobile-focused web APIs have been created to support the capabilities of mobile devices, such as touch events, Sensor APIs (accelerometer, gyroscope, etc.), the Geolocation API, and more.

+Some examples of APIs that would be useful include:

+* Video playback layer support - Some devices always playback video on the lowest layer making it very difficult to create experiences with an embedded video on top of a UI
+* Display capability detection, including where devices have separate planes for video and graphics rendering  - HDR support, resolution
+* Audio volume control
+* Audio configuration - stereo, surround speaker configuration

 Mission
 -------